saidbyced/CV/README.md

 **Enjoy Technology** (April 2018 to January 2020)
 *Expert*
-- Any experience relevent to software development
+- Enriching and improving customers’ lives, while exceeding customer satisfaction and sales objectives, by offering personalised solutions in each visit experience.
+What does this mean?
+Listening to people and helping them get the most from their new device/s.

 **Apple** (June 2015 to April 2018)
 *Specialist*
-- Partnering with various other teams, from Business to Operations to Online Support, to ensure the best solution and support is provided to the customer
+- Excelling at uncovering customers’ needs, then following through with enlightening solutions.
+Similar to my job at Enjoy, it was all about people, curiosity and tech.

 ## Hobbies

-- Personal development (with a special focus on interpersonal communication and relating)
-- Coding (yes, it's a job but I love to learn)
 - Gaming (streaming and mobile gaming)
 - Reading (science-fiction/fantasy mostly)
 - Board games (nope, not Monopoly or Chess - much better than those)
+- Personal development (with a special focus on interpersonal communication and relating)
+- Coding (yes, it's a job but I love to learn)